pecheylauren02/mp2-supervillain-personality-quiz/README.md

 #### Font

-My choice of font was [Cormorant Garamond](https://fonts.google.com/specimen/Cormorant+Garamond?query=cor) for all paragraphs and headings.
+My choice of font was [Cormorant Garamond Light and Cormorant Garamond Bold](https://fonts.google.com/specimen/Cormorant+Garamond?query=cor).
+The light font was used for all paragraphs and and the bold font was used for all headings and buttons.
 This font choice was imported from [Google Fonts](https://fonts.google.com/) and had a backup font of Serif.
 I chose this font for my website because the cursive style contributed to the supervillain theme, whilst also providing a professional, legible finish.

 ## Technologies Used